STARTBODY

 Enhancing Listening Skills: Key Considerations for Adult ESL Classes - TEFL Blog

 Fri, 07 Jul 2023 Federico Riva TEFL Information Alumni Experiences Teaching Ideas Enhancing Listening Skills: Key Considerations for Adult ESL Classes Listening is possibly the least covered of the four skills needed by ESL learners in most classrooms.
 As it is a fundamental skill, teachers should try to create as many listening skills lessons as they do for the other three skills: reading, writing, and speaking.
-Challenges of Listening Compared to Reading Listening is often a much more difficult task for students than the other receptive skill of reading.
-This is because usually when reading, we have time to go back and forth over the text.
-If there is something we don't quite get the first time around, we simply go back and look again.
-In most natural listening situations, this is...
+Table of Contents Challenges of Listening Compared to Reading The Stages of Listening The Receiving Stage: Hearing and Attending The Understanding Stage: Decoding and Comprehension The Evaluating Stage: Forming Opinions and Thinking Ahead The Remembering Stage: Processing and Storing Information The Responding Stage: Verbal or Written Answers Are you ready to teach English...
 [Read more]

 What are The Ways to Manage and Adapt Teaching and Learning for Mixed-Ability Classes? - TEFL Blog

 Tue, 30 Jun 2020 Elizaveta Pachina Teaching Ideas What are The Ways to Manage and Adapt Teaching and Learning for Mixed-Ability Classes?
 Teachers of ESL will often find themselves in charge of a class with students at different levels of proficiency.
 When this happens, the teacher needs to know ways to adapt and manage the class and activities in a way that benefits all the students.
 The stronger students could become bored if the teacher caters to the weaker ones, and, reversely, the weaker students could become demotivated and feel forgotten and left behind when they cannot keep up with the advanced students.
 So how can a teacher make sure all the students get what they need from the class?
-This post was written by our TEFL certification graduate Leigh K. Please note that this...
+Table of Contents Adapting materials according to the level Grouping Other strategies Do...
 [Read more]

 Creating your Own English Immersion Experience for ESL Students - TEFL Blog

-Tue, 15 Feb 2022 Estefany Garduño TEFL Information Alumni Experiences Teaching Ideas Creating your Own English Immersion Experience for ESL Students When you hear about English lessons, the first thing that comes into your mind is probably lessons taken from a book, answer lesson sheets, and talking in pairs applying a small group of vocabulary, and that’s all.
-Let’s change the game by giving a higher immersion of English to your ESL students without going to an English-speaking country to obtain more vocabulary, pronunciation, and speaking practice.
-What is an English Immersion Experience?
-Being immersed in English is the way of “forcing” oneself to use the language, hearing how others use it, thinking in English to give answers in English, stopping trying to translate all...
+Tue, 15 Feb 2022 Estefany Garduño TEFL Information Alumni Experiences Teaching Ideas Creating your Own English Immersion Experience for ESL Students When you hear about English lessons, the first thing that comes into your mind is probably lessons taken from a book, answer lesson sheets, and talking in pairs applying a small group of vocabulary, and that's all.
+Let's change the game by giving a higher immersion of English to your ESL students without going to an English-speaking country to obtain more vocabulary, pronunciation, and speaking practice.
+Table of Contents What is an English Immersion Experience?
+How could I start?
+Select a topic according to your students' English level Include as receptive as productive skills.
+Build confidence in students Time to expand during the...
 [Read more]

 TEFL Interview: The 15 Most Asked Questions They Will Ask You - ✔️ ✔️ ✔️ ITTT